- Billing & Payment

-A5: For tax years prior to 2018, the IRS gave institutions the option to report payments received (Box 1), or amounts billed (Box 2) for qualified tuition and related expenses during the calendar year.
-Baylor, like most of the nation's other major universities, reported amounts billed in Box 2.
-Box 2 reporting is not available for tax years 2018 and later.
+A6: For tax years prior to 2017, the IRS gave institutions the option to report payments received (Box 1), or amounts billed (Box 2) for qualified tuition and related expenses during the calendar year.
+Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, the University must report in Box 1 the amount of QTRE you paid during the year.
+Therefore, Box 2 reporting is no longer available for tax years 2018 and later.

-A8: While your 1098-T has been prepared in accordance with IRS regulations and guidance, it is still an imperfect tax form and may not provide all of the information that you need to claim a tax deduction or credit.
-See A5 above for instructions for exporting your account details from the E-Bill System.
+A9: While your 1098-T has been prepared in accordance with IRS regulations and guidance, it is still an imperfect tax form and may not provide all of the information that you need to claim a tax deduction or credit.
+See A12 below for instructions for viewing your account details from the E-Bill System.

 Further, the amounts reported on your 1098-T are based on the calendar year in which entries are posted to the student account.
 As a result, there can be timing differences that do not necessarily have tax consequences.
 If you have any questions about what to do with the information reported to you, please consider consulting a tax professional.

-A10: If a student no longer has access to the E-Bill system or the Authorized User is unable to view the 1098-T form in the E-Bill system, then the student will need to visit the Heartland ECSI website by clicking here.
+A11: If a student no longer has access to the E-Bill System or the Authorized User is unable to view the 1098-T form in the E-Bill System, then the student will need to visit the Heartland ECSI website by clicking here.
 The 1098-T is prepared by Heartland ECSI, and their website allows former students to view both the current year’s form and those for prior years.